ajgates42/alexandergates/content/authors/yessie/_index.md

 ---
 # Display name
-title: Charles Levine
+title: Yessic Herrera-Guzman

 # Username (this should match the folder name)
 authors:
-- charles
+- yessie

 # Is this the primary user of the site?
 superuser: false